 If you are using apple chunks, use any apple that remains firm when cooked and has a strong apple flavor.
 You could use a tart apple like a Granny Smith or Pink Lady or any sweet apple, as long as it stays crisp when cooked.

-Disclosure: I was recently given two boxes of HunnyZ apples by the folks at Gee Whiz.
-About a month ago, I wrote a post about late season apples and discovered how much I loved this new apple, which is a cross between a Honeycrisp and Crimson Crisp apple.
+Disclosure: I was given two boxes of HunnyZ apples by the folks at Gee Whiz after I discovered how much I loved this new apple, which is a cross between a Honeycrisp and Crimson Crisp apple.

 Chicken and Apple Meatballs

 - 1 tablespoon vegetable oil optional

 - ½ cup panko or other dried breadcrumbs

 - 1 medium to large apple peeled and finely chopped or grated